dart-lang/test/pkgs/checks/README.md

 ## Giving feedback while `checks` is in preview

-Files [an issue][] with questions, suggestions, feature requests, or feedback.
+File [an issue][] with questions, suggestions, feature requests, or feedback.

 [an issue]:https://github.com/dart-lang/test/issues/new?labels=package%3Achecks&template=03_checks_feedback.md